 One of the benefits of Fort Davis is that there is very little traffic.
 The average commute to work is 9.75 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-In terms of college education, Fort Davis is nearly on par with the US average for all cities of 21.84%: 18.03% of adults 25 and older in Fort Davis have a bachelor's degree or advanced degree.
+The education level of Fort Davis citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.03% of adults 25 and older in Fort Davis have a college degree.

 Fort Davis is a very ethnically-diverse town.
 The people who call Fort Davis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Davis residents report their race to be White.
 Fort Davis also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 24.57% of the town’s residents.
 Important ancestries of people in Fort Davis include English, Irish, Scots-Irish, Norwegian, and German.